arinze-edeh/cloud-infrastructure-devops-labs/devops/docker/dockerfile-fault-resolution/README.md

 > * `FROM ` - replaces with `FROM ` preserving the space before `httpd:2.4.43`
 > * Without the `^` anchor, a line containing the word `IMAGE` anywhere would also be matched, risking unintended changes

-***Screenshot Placeholder: Terminal showing the sed -i command for IMAGE to FROM executing silently with no error output***

 ---

 ### Step 9 - Fix Instruction 2: Replace `ADD sed` with `RUN sed`